 Unbelievably, human labor seems to be the primary means of getting supplies to where the roads don’t reach.
 The area around the peak was under renovation when we were there, and scores of women and men, mostly quite elderly, were carrying giant sacks of gravel and concrete on their backs from the parking area to the summit (more than 1km of steep stairs).
 They would take breaks on the flat areas before continuing their slog up to the construction zone.
 We saw the same technique for food and drinks to the restaurants, which had us respecting our first sip of cold beer at the restaurant near our monastery a bit more.

-We finally made it to Chengdu, which was not an easy task either.
+The day after the hike we finally made it to Chengdu, which was not an easy task either.
 Our expectation was a painless ride on the high speed train from Emeishan Station directly to Chengdu, as per the hostel staff’s assurances.
 Instead, we waited in line at the train station, only to be told that the trains were fully booked until about nine hours later (as per our suspicion).
 We bought tickets anyway, only to realize we really didn’t want to wait around for nine hours in a rainy Emeishan, so we promptly waited in line again to cancel the tickets and look for another way.
 After a weird ride on several local buses, with many locals corroborating our chosen route, we made it to a bus station (not the station we thought we were going to, however) and bought tickets for the next bus to Chengdu.
 The woman behind the counter said the bus was leaving in 13 minutes, but our printed tickets said it was leaving at 18:00 (five hours later).
 At first, the staff manning the gate to our bus told us to have a seat, and hand-motioned something about how we were not going to get on the bus waiting right outside.
-After a frenzied attempt at figuring out what was going on, we were finally ushered aboard to take the last two available seats.
+After a frenzied attempt at figuring out what was going on, we were finally ushered aboard to take the last two available seats on the waiting bus.
 We’ve settled in now, and are looking forward to seeing all that the capital of the Sichuan province has to offer!

 While most people consider the language of China “Chinese”, or even if they maintain a distinction between Mandarin and Cantonese, the situation is actually quite different.
 Mandarin, as the primary language of China, has a number of very different dialects, with some of them differing as much as the various branches of Romance or Germanic.
 Needless to say, the native dialect of a person from Kunming is not mutually-intelligible with that of a person from Beijing or Harbin, for example.
 MSM, or Modern Standard Mandarin, which is based on the dialect of Beijing, acts as a lingua franca between people from different regions of China, so most people from a non-central region speak both their local dialect in addition to MSM.
 To complicate matters, there are nearly 300 other languages spoken (to differing degrees) in China by ethnic minorities including many Mongolic, Tungusic, Turkic, and Tai-Kadai languages.
 The Sino-Tibetan language family is well-represented in China with languages of many primary branches being spoken in addition to Mandarin and Tibetan.